imilkes/imilkes/README.md

          🫀 It's all an evolving spiritual process.
 Love guides, the roles evolve = the essence stays.
          🫀💎 ACCESS.
 GIVERS.
 I never played by the system 'rules'.
 Time is infinite.
 Some people answer calls from the past, some answer calls from the future.

-         👵🏼 Androgenous sun women could be considered to prevent collective suicide or the end of the human race ('human rules ' writers).
+         👵🏼 Androgenous sun women could be considered.
+They are real (updated).
          🤍 Access to 'Spirit' does not equate to 'Spiritually Advanced'.
 I hope to always be learning.
 Learning is a gift and a sign of growth.